SmarterApp/AP_TimsTool/README.md

 - `-h`: prints the help message
 - `-c`: lists the tool commands

+### Commands
 A new command has been added to the tool.
-The command is ‘create-test-package’.
+The command is `create-test-package`.
 It requires three command line options

 - `-i`: spreadsheet name
 - `-o`: file name to write results